Police case gave Supreme Court a chance to protect your rights to record cops. It whiffed.

 USA TODAY's editorial opinions are decided by its Editorial Board, separate from the news staff and the USA TODAY Network.
 Most editorials are coupled with an Opposing View, a unique USA TODAY feature.

-This article originally appeared on Wichita Falls Times Record News: Police case gave Supreme Court a chance to protect your rights to record cops.
-It whiffed.
+This article originally appeared on USA TODAY: Editorial: Supreme Court whiffs on protecting right to record bad cops